 Finneran advises scheduling 10 minutes of conversation per day.
 Also schedule half an hour to an hour per week for a “marriage meeting” to discuss schedules and resolve conflicts.
 Plus you need one weekly date.
 If it sounds impossible, try to incorporate these times into your schedule, one by one, little by little.

-Take time to reconnect
+Take time to reconnect, even in little ways

 - Can’t do a weekly date?
 How about going out twice a month for a meal or a movie?
 Go bowling or play miniature golf.